Mindfulness-Based Cognitive Therapy

 Research suggests that MBCT interrupts unhelpful thinking patterns that lead to depression and anxiety.
 It helps participants to become familiar with the behavior of the mind, and to relate differently to life challenges as well as difficult thoughts and feelings that arise in response.

-Please email Ms. Bjornson at firstname.lastname@example.org to register and for more information
+Please email Ms. Bjornson at firstname.lastname@example.org for more information.